Lavender Lavender (BulgariaFrance)

 Examples of soft skills taught to the children are communication, teamwork, participation, personal hygiene, health habits while also teaching computer skills, grammar, literacy, mathematics, professional opportunities and more.

-In 2024, Step by Step reached 35 children who were deprived of parental care, along with at least 30 children from vulnerable families, all of whom were students at the school in the village of Pobeda.
-Since the program’s inception, it has directly supported over 75 children deprived of parental care.
-In a heartening shift, 41 of these children are no longer residing in children’s residential centers, marking a significant milestone in their journey toward independence and stability.
-Overall, the project has benefited more than 100 children and youths, each one a testament to the program’s profound impact
+In 2025, Step by Step reached 42 children without parental guardianship, along with at least 30 children from vulnerable families, all of whom were students at the school in the village of Pobeda.
+Since the program’s inception, it has directly supported nearly 90 children without parental guardianship.
+In a heartening shift, 46 of these children have transitioned out of the children’s residential centers, either due to adoption, returning to families, or reaching adulthood.
+These individuals are helped in their journey toward independence and stability by the robust learning programs of Step by Step.
+Overall, the project has benefited more than 100 children and youths, each one a testament to the program’s profound impact.

 While the direct beneficiaries are clear, the ripple effects of the program extend far beyond the children.
 The broader community, including mayors and deputy mayors from the Municipality of Dobrich, as well as managers, social workers, and caregivers from local children’s residential centers, have been deeply influenced by the positive changes brought about by Step by Step.
 The program has also forged relationships with experts from the Regional Education Department, the school principal and mediators at the Pobeda school, local business representatives, and the Regional Labor Office.
 Permanent volunteers and their families, alongside one-time volunteers from universities, have all contributed their time and energy to this inspiring cause.